Best Game Design Schools Online & On-Campus

-DU is another private university with multiple campuses spread across Michigan.
-Gaming development falls under the Computer Science curriculum, where you’ll be able to study gaming, simulation, and artificial intelligence.
-The course load engages students with numerous subjects, including game theory, 3D and 2D development, simulation, and modeling.
-Students learn across multiple projects that involve application specs, prototyping, design, implementation, and documentation before the release of the final product.
-Davenport offers you course credit for any certifications that you may have.
-These include Security +, Microsoft Office: Word, Cisco Network Administrator Security, and other industry-level certifications.
+Davenport is another private university with multiple campuses scattered across Michigan.
+Gaming development falls under the school’s computer science curriculum, where students study gaming, simulation, and artificial intelligence.
+The course is designed to expose students to game theory, 3D and 2D development, simulation, modeling, and many other technical fields.
+Students get involved in multiple projects with application specs, prototyping, design, implementation, and documentation before the release of the final product.
+Davenport offers course credit for any certifications that students may have in programs like Security +, Microsoft Office: Word, Cisco Network Administrator Security, and other industrial-level systems.

 20. Middle Georgia State University